-Almost five years ago now (wow!) my husband and I honeymooned in Thailand.
-While there I fell in love with the salads.
+I was surprised to find myself fall in love with salads while vacationing in Thailand.
 Yes, salads.
 I thought I would be eating noodle dishes galore, but I found the most delicious salads almost everywhere we went.

 The salads are not what you would typically expect from an American salad … lettuce, toppings, etc. Instead, larb (or laab) dishes were made with some type of minced meat, vegetables, fresh herbs, and chili peppers.
 What I loved about the salads was the contrast in flavor and brightness of each dish.
 Whether it was pork, chicken, or fresh fish, the soft and succulent meat contrasted so nicely with the sweetness and acidity of fish sauce, chili peppers, and lime juice.
 Then add the earthy sparkle of fresh herbs and the crunch of peanuts … yes!
 One bite of a Thai salad encapsulates so many of my favorite flavors and textures.